Long-range frustration in minimal vertex cover problem on random graphs: Introduction

 Here is the layout of the paper.
-In Sec. \ref{sec:model}, we present our model of LRF on MVC problem.
-In Sec. \ref{sec:theory}, we lay down our analytical framework of LRF on sparse random graphs.
-In Sec. \ref{sec:result}, we test our theory on some random graph models, and compare the results with three other algorithms.
-In Sec. \ref{sec:conclusion}, we conclude the paper with some discussion.
+In section \ref{sec:model}, we present the concept of LRF for the MVC problem.
+In section \ref{sec:theory}, we lay down our analytical framework of LRF on sparse random graphs.
+In section \ref{sec:result}, we test our theory on some random graph models, and compare the results with three other algorithms.
+In section \ref{sec:conclusion}, we conclude the paper with some discussion.